fanout/js-serve-grip/examples/express-http/README.md

 npm install
 ```

-This will install the dependencies for this project, including `connect-grip` and Express.
+This will install the dependencies for this project, including `serve-grip` and Express.

 4. Start the example application.
 ```